 The justification must address each of these criteria.
 It must also describe the purpose of the equipment and provide a justification for its use.
 Additionally, it must include a list of equipment to be purchased, leased, or rented by model number and manufacturer, where known.
 At the termination of the fellowship, disposition of equipment will be determined by the NOAA Property Administrator.

 —Travel.
 The type, extent, and estimated cost (broken down by transportation, lodging and per diem) of travel should be explained and justified in relation to the proposed research; the justification should also identify the person traveling.
-Travel expenses are limited to round trip travel to field research locations and professional meetings to present the research results and should not exceed 40 percent of total award.
+Travel expenses are limited to round trip travel to field research locations and Start Printed Page 40678professional meetings to present the research results and should not exceed 40 percent of total award.

 —Other Direct Costs.
 Other anticipated costs should be itemized under the following categories: